andybrumar/i3ext/readme.md

 the Prusa i3 3D printer.

-I have modified it to work with jhead hotends (potentially dual extrusion, if stacked vertically - work in progress), MK7-compatible hobbed pulleys, and variable mount hole spacings.
+I have modified it to work with jhead hotends (potentially dual extrusion, if stacked vertically - option now available), MK7-compatible hobbed pulleys, and variable mount hole spacings.
 Example models are available for viewing in the /STLs folder.